nmillin/uw_madison_omega/README.txt

 -update 1/21/2012 -- Added notes in the readme on how to subtheme this module using the Omega Tools Module.
       -Updated the Omega Screenshot for the Theme.
 Added the UW Crest where the Omega Logo was.
 If someone has better PhotoShop skills they could make a sweeter Screenshot.
+      -Add CSS for the Breadcrumb & changed the template.php file to change the breadcrumb separator.

+-update 1/22/2012 -- Added 2 more skins (sidebar-menu & quick-links).
+Blocks have 40px; default padding.
 *******
 Modules
 *******